Laurus nobilis

 Zone households with cats often see more interest in crinkly dried leaves than in the plant itself.
 Store dried leaves in sealed jars so pets are not tempted to bat them around and sample them.

-Zone by zone, bay laurel is not considered invasive in typical home gardens.
+Zone by zone, Bay Laurel is not considered invasive in typical home gardens.
 It grows slowly compared with fast spreaders like mint, and it rarely self-seeds far from where you plant it.

 Never grind whole bay leaves into powder in a home blender.
 The fibrous pieces can stay sharp and may not soften during cooking, which is rough on mouths and throats.